 The Specialized Peer Support Worker Training is a 119-hour program that includes 2 weeks of in-person training, a practicum, and a written and oral exam.
 The training will equip individuals to use their personal experience to support others by providing specific education, tools, skills, and exposure.

 Eligibility, Application, and Selection

-The training is intended for persons in recovery after being diagnosed with a mental health and/or addiction issues and are interested in peer support training in order to work for addiction and mental health services.
+The training is intended for persons in recovery after being diagnosed with a mental health and/or addiction issues and is interested in peer support training in order to work for addiction and mental health services.
 A complete list of eligibility criteria is included in the application form below.
-Interested individuals are encouraged to complete and submit their application.
-It will be reviewed by a multi-disciplinary committee who will select individuals for participation in the training.
+Interested individuals are encouraged to complete and submit their applications.
+It will be reviewed by a multi-disciplinary committee that will select individuals for participation in the training.
 Deadlines and timelines for upcoming trainings are listed below.

 Training, Internship, and Exams

 Through the 2-weeks of in-person training, trainees cover the following 8 modules:

 – Module 2: The Role of Peer Support Workers

 – Module 3: Peer Intervention Tools and Methods

 – Module 4: Crisis Situations and Peer Intervention (including Applied Suicide Intervention Skills Training)